Dynamics of Non-Classical Interval Exchanges: Kerckhoff's approach: Some examples

 The proposition about increase in norm implies that with a definite probability, every band in the collection has to move some other band before its norm increases by $K$.
 But it could so happen that it moves a band in the collection itself.
 If this repeats enough number of times, then Kerckhoff shows that there is a sub-collection that forms an isolated block.
 The number of times it needs to repeat is independent of the stage.
 Finally, since isolated blocks are absent, there is a definite probability that a band in the collection has to move a band outside, which is exactly the kind of split we want to finish the proof of the inductive step.

 With non-classical interval exchanges, there are two issues: First, the probabilities of splits are different from the ratios of the measures of the ambient simplices.
-This phenomena makes the precise statement of the proposition about increase in norm incorrect in this context.
+Because of this, for non-classical interval exchanges, the proposition about increase in norm is incorrect as it stands.
 Second, isolated blocks are possible.
-To illustrate the first issue, consider the splitting sequence in Figure~\ref{seqn}.